 - 42. Separate accounts for long term and general insurance business - 43.
 Further provisions relating to long term business accounts - 44.
 Statutory fund - 45.
 Method of creating trust - 46.
 Segregation of assets by class of business - 47.
 Provision relating to assets held in trust - 48.
-Restriction on trustee dealing with assets - 49.
-Insurer to furnish particular of liabilities and assets with respect to fund - 50.
+Restrictions on trustee dealing with assets - 49.
+Insurer to notify Commission of liabilities and assets with respect to fund - 50.
 Assets in statement deemed to be assets of statutory fund - 51.
 Depreciation of trust assets - 52.
 Substitution of securities - 53.
 Restriction on transfer of surplus assets of statutory fund - 54.
 Appropriation of profits towards surplus - 55.
-Inaccurate or misleading particulars - 56.
-Insurer to furnish Commission with information - 57.
+False, inaccurate or misleading statements - 56.
+Commission may request information - 57.
 Investments to be made in corporate name - 58.
-Prohibitions relating to acquisition of shares and loans - 59.
+Restrictions in relation to acquisition of shares and loans - 59.
 Dividend not to impair capital - 60.
 Preparation of certified actuarial valuation of assets and liabilities